We would like to briefly introduce the topic of interoperability in DiGA development with a small example:

 DiGA manufacturers have the following options for implementing interoperability at this interface:

-- Search for an open, documented profile of the ISO/IEEE 11073 standard (Medical Device Communication).
+- Use of a disclosed, documented profile of the ISO/IEEE 11073 standard (Medical Device Communication)

 - Search for a health device profile specified by the BluetoothSIG.